 SPECIFIC DIETARY REQUESTS

-Modern air-conditioned coaches have been selected with your comfort in mind.
-Your Travel Director will introduce the driver, explain any safety information in detail and familiarize you with all of the features on board.
-A washroom is fitted for your comfort and well-being however, please rest assured that regular stops are made for you to stretch your legs, take refreshments and use the facilities.
+Our modern air-conditioned coaches complete with WiFi, have been selected with your comfort in mind.
+Your Travel Director will introduce the Driver, explain any safety information in detail and familiarize you with all of the features on board.
+A washroom is fitted for your comfort, and please rest assured that regular stops are made for you to stretch your legs, take refreshments, fill up your water bottles and use the facilities.
 For safety reasons, any hot drinks consumed on board must have a lid.
 As our coaches are non-smoking, rest stops also provide an opportunity for those who wish to smoke or vape.

 To ensure fairness and to enhance your coach experience Trafalgar practices a daily seat rotation system, which your Travel Director will facilitate.
 This enables guests to enjoy the panoramic views from a different seat and provides opportunities to get to know your fellow travellers and make new friends each day.